maldoinc/wireup/docs/pages/configuration.md

-Wireup containers can store configuration that can be injected into services.
-This enables self-contained definition without having to create factories for every service.
+Wireup containers can store configuration that can be injected.
+This enables self-contained definitions without having to create factories for every injectable.

 ## Setting up configuration